gbif/data-blog/content/post/2023-03-24-maps-api/index.en.md

 I suggest using this [interactive page](https://api.gbif.org/v2/map/demo13.html#map=3/0/0/0) for getting the tile numbers.

 Keep in mind that the the GBIF maps API wasn't designed to make high quality static maps, like it is being used for in `map_fetch()`.
 It was designed for interactive use on the [GBIF website](https://www.gbif.org/occurrence/map?), so the API design reflects this reality.
-This means that not all parameter and style choices are going to make nice looking maps. `map_fetch()` will try to prevent you from making bad style choices, but sometimes you might end up with a ugly map.
+This means that not all parameter and style choices are going to make nice looking maps.
+That said, `map_fetch()` will try to prevent you from making bad style choices, but sometimes you might end up with a ugly map.

 ```R
 # ugly map